achphoenix/CompanionSheetHelper/README.md

 ## Nice to haves
--Dice roll sound.
+- Dice roll sound.
--Health change text animations.
+- Health change text animations.
--Animations on notification text on damage taken or dice rolled.
+- Animations on notification text on damage taken or dice rolled.